holtzy/dataviz-project-boilerplate/README.md

 - prettier on save
 - global css file with css variables initialized
 - Data journalism layout
-- Deploy on gh-pages on push with a github action (Note: on github.com, go to pages and select deploy from action)
+- Deploy on gh-pages on push with a github action
+  - (Note: on github.com, go to pages and select deploy from branch gh-pages)
+  - note: go to settings -> action -> general and change "workflow permission" to allow read AND write permisisons